What are 18-22 programs and services?

 18-22 services are transition services available to students ages 18-22 that have completed all credit/curriculum/state assessment requirements and will be graduating under option 89.1070 (g)(4)(A-D), (b)(2) or (b)(3)(A-D).
 18–22 programs may be offered in a district/school/charter in the form of a campus-based services, district-based services, or community-based services.
 A campus-based service/program is an age-appropriate instructional environment that is located on a high school campus.
 A district-based service/program is an age-appropriate instructional environment that is located on a site that is operated or owned by the school district.
 A community-based service/program is an age-appropriate instructional environment where the student is provided education services in their local community.

 Who is eligible?

-Who is eligible?
-Students receiving special education services who are ages 18-22 who have completed all credit/curriculum/state assessment requirements and will be graduating under option 89.1070 (g)(4)(A–C) or (b)(2)(A–C) and require additional transition services in order to meet the requirements for graduation.
+Students receiving special education services ages 18-22 that have completed all credit/curriculum/state assessment requirements and will be graduating under option 89.1070 (g)(4)(A-D), (b)(2), or (b)(3)(A-D) that require additional transition services in order to meet the requirements for graduation.